 The European Court of Justice (ECJ) today published its ruling on the legal status of food and feed crops derived from certain new genetic modification techniques.
 It gave clear confirmation that organisms from these new gene editing techniques are covered by existing EU GMO regulation.

-Reacting to the decision, which corroborates the January 2018 opinion of one of the court’s Advocates General, Corporate Europe Observatory’s agribusiness campaigner Nina Holland said:
+Reacting to the decision, Corporate Europe Observatory’s agribusiness campaigner Nina Holland said:

 “This is a big victory for the environment, farmers and consumers.
 It clarifies that EU decision makers have to ensure that products from these new techniques are assessed for potential food safety and environmental risks, and that they are properly labelled as GMOs.